-Jobs go unfilled in Dane County because employers can’t find workers with the right qualifications, while those in greatest need of a job often don’t have the necessary skillsets to be hired and earn family-sustaining wages.
+Jobs go unfilled in Dane County because employers can’t find workers with the right qualifications, while those in greatest need of a job often don’t have the necessary skillset to be hired and earn family-sustaining wages.

 There is a decrease in family homelessness.

-Children who are homeless are twice as likely to go hungry than other children, they experience three times the rate of emotional and behavioral problems and are more than twice as likely as others to repeat a school grade, be expelled or suspended, or drop out of high school.
+Children who are homeless are twice as likely to go hungry than other children.
+They experience three times the rate of emotional and behavioral problems and are more than twice as likely as others to repeat a school grade, be expelled or suspended or drop out of high school.

 Reduce racial health disparities in Dane County.

 Health inequities that arise from social, economic, environment and structural disparities contribute to difference in health outcomes.

 It is important that we work actively to reduce these disparities and ensure all have equal access to health care by supporting community-based health programs – especially those specifically aimed at reducing disparities faced by our BIPOC community.